sa-vear/linux-retroism/README.md

 - After you've installed or cloned the repo, simply run the included `install.sh` script.
 - To update, simply get a newer version, and run the `install.sh` script once more.
+- You can also manually move the config directories if you wish to manually install.
 </div>

 I recommend getting versions from the `releases` page, but you can also git clone the repo if you